WHY THIS MATTERS IN BRIEF

 Synthetic content, content that’s created by machines and not humans, has come on a lot in just the past five years – whether it’s AI’s that can make art or music, write books, or create games, images, or videos from scratch using nothing more than their well trained AI minds.

-Earlier this year in March during its GPU Technology Conference in California Nvidia took the wraps off of GauGAN, a generative adversarial AI system, that I’ve written about before and talked about in keynotes, that lets users create amazing lifelike landscape images that never existed using nothing more than their crappy art abilities and a computer stylus.
+Earlier this year in March during its GPU Technology Conference in California Nvidia took the wraps off of GauGAN, a semantic image synthesis generative adversarial AI system, that I’ve written about before and talked about in keynotes, that lets users create amazing lifelike landscape images that never existed using nothing more than their crappy art abilities and a computer stylus.
 And now, thanks to some human ingenuity one researcher has shown how the same technology can be used to help people create increasingly convincing synthetic videos and virtual worlds – as you can see in the video below.

 See how the tech has evolved in a short space of time